Andrew Walker

 Youth/Outreach

 Hello!
-My name is Wes Carpenter and I work with the teens and outreach here at EMBC.
+My name is Wes Carpenter and I work with the teens and outreach here at EMCC.
 The teens are wonderful and they have a heart for outreach.
 It is my hope and prayer we further position ourselves to be a ministry whereby teens reach teens in East Marion!

 I grew up in Midland, NC and Jesus became my Lord and Savior when I was ten years old.
 I knew then I wanted Him to be my Lord.
 It wasn't until I was around 18 and working as a summer camp counselor that it made sense that He had to die for me; that that was the only way to bridge the gap sin had created between me and my Father.
 I completed my undergrad studying math and political science at UNC where I met my soon to be wife, Andrea.
 I then took almost a year of seminary courses at Gardner Webb University.
 Thereafter, I married my love and we later began a family.
 We are now the proud parents of three boys ranging from elementary to high school.
 She teaches kindergarten and I work FT teaching math and PT ministering to teens.